 Spread over 1,978sq km in the western arm of the Great Rift Valley, the park is home to a wide variety of wildlife including elephants, leopard, lions, hippos, buffalo, Uganda kob, baboon, and many species of birds.
 With both a riverine and savannah habitat, the park includes the southern Ishasha area with the massive Maramagambo, one of the largest surviving natural forests in Uganda.

-Overnight at Ishasha Wilderness Camp.
-This exclusive 10 tented camp offers the only luxury accommodation in the remote southern sector of Queen Elizabeth.
+Ishasha Wilderness Camp is an exclusive ten-tent camp that offers the only luxury accommodation in the remote southern sector of Queen Elizabeth.

-DAY 8 – Drive to Kigali: After lunch, we drive to Kigali, the capital of Rwanda – a bustling, clean and safe city.
+Day 8 – Drive to Kigali: After lunch, we drive to Kigali, the capital of Rwanda – a bustling, clean and safe city.
 Optional visit to the haunting Genocide Museum.
-Drop off at airport – please book a late flight home or overnight in Kigali.
+Drop off at the airport – please book a late flight home or overnight in Kigali.

-One hour is permitted with the chimps and gorillas per trek.
+One hour is permitted with the gorillas per trek.
 Permits are subject to availability.

 Trekking through the forest can be steep, wet and slippery.

-Interested in this Safari?
+Interested in this trip?
 Give us a call or drop us an email.